agomero91/TrainActivity/README.md

 # Usages

-This activit utilizes the firebase element for adding, storing, and display the train schedule.
+This activity utilizes the firebase element for adding, storing, and displaying the train schedule.